routegy/routegy-docs/app/docs/topic/microapps.md

 A microapp has `name` and `description` fields which define a "call to action", indicating to a person its purpose and what happens when they interact with it.
 Depending on the physical microapp used, the length of these values should be limited on a common sense basis.

-A microapp is linked to a [schema](/topic/schemas) which defines the user experience when interacting with it.
+A microapp is linked to a [pattern](/topic/patterns) which defines the user experience when interacting with it.
 It can used to (optionally) prompt the user for additional information.

 A person interacting with a microapp will potentially create a [event](/topic/events).
-The event contains information gathered from the person, constrained by the schema used.
+The event contains information gathered from the person, constrained by the pattern used.

 ### Examples